edf-hpc/clara/docs/source/clara-repo.md

         <name> is the package to remove, if the package is a source name, it'll also
         remove all the associated binaries.

-    clara repo list <dist>
+    clara repo list (all|<dist>)

-        Lists all contents of the repository.
+        Lists all the contents of every repository with the argument "all" or only the conrent of a given distribution.

+    clara repo search <keyword>

+        Search for the name of a given package in every repository controlled by clara.

 This distribution in <dist> must be listed in the field "allowed_distributions" from the section [common].